 What we do

-Gold Corium is a luxury bespoke leather guitar strap company from Toronto, Canada.
+Gold Corium is a luxury bespoke leather guitar strap company in Quebec, Canada.
 We believe that a guitar strap should be as beautiful as what's it's holding.
 Guitarists, do your guitar justice!
 Not just functional, it’s about style.
 This is why we focus on high-end products for the fashionable guitar player.

 How it began